Principles for Responsible Management Education (PRME)

 Universities, as centers for innovation and as training centers for future decision-makers, play an essential role here.
 Management education, in particular, plays a decisive role.
 On the one hand, business schools educate the next generation of junior executives, who must be able actively to promote the transformation of companies.
 On the other hand, business schools not only impart knowledge and skills but also shape the attitudes and values of their graduates.
 Comprehensive integration of the Sustainable Development Goals in research and education is, therefore, essential for shaping sustainable development.

 This is why the Sustainable Development Goals are at the heart of everything we do in the context of PRME.
-The vision statement of the initiative is: “Realizing the Sustainable Development Goals through responsible management education.”
-All future activities of our PRME initiative to support the SDGs are geared towards this vision.
+All future activities of our PRME initiative are geared towards supporting the Sustainable Development Goals.